-The group will be facilitated two mental health professionals (one licensed and one under supervision) provided by NAMI Austin through a partnership with Austin Family Institute.
+The group will be facilitated by two mental health professionals (one licensed and one under supervision) provided by NAMI Austin through a partnership with The Practice ATX.

 If it’s not a therapy group, why are there licensed professionals in the group?

 The role of the licensed professionals in facilitating the group is to guide the support group structure, to provide opportunities for skill building as well as to ensure the safety and well-being of the teens in the group.